janwo/lighttwitterwidget/README.md

 # Light Twitter Widget

-Create a simple widget of your most recent tweet on Twitter within Wordpress using a easy-to-use API.
+Create a simple widget of your most recent tweet on Twitter within WordPress using a easy-to-use API.
 To reduce the number of calls to the Twitter API, the plugin comes with caching.

 ## Getting Started